-Ask Mr. Clutter why local history is important, and he will tell you that this is our history; it belongs to us, and to our neighbors and our ancestors.
+Asked why local history is important, Clutter said, “This is our history, it belongs to us, and to our neighbors and our ancestors.
 It is history that happened right around the corner from our homes, or occasionally in our homes!
-If you are socializing with a neighbor or meeting someone new in the area, the history of Genghis Khan’s empire or Napoleon at Waterloo won’t captivate the imagination; people will engage with the history that happened a stone’s throw from their home.
-The history in which their ancestors may have played a starring role is important to them.
+People will engage with the history that happened a stone’s throw from their home.
+The history in which their ancestors may have played a starring role is important to them.”